 According to the Red Cross, 80% of Americans don’t realize that home fires are the single most common disaster in the United States.
 House fires cause damage throughout the whole house.
 Even in rooms that were never engulfed in flames, the high heat can melt plastic, cause your paint to blister, cause severe stress to your glass windows, and more.
 Appliances, equipment, and personal belongings that are still standing are likely ruined beyond repair.

-These seven steps will help you get started on the road to recovery after a house fire.
+It’s perfectly normal to be confused and uncertain about where to turn or what to do.
+These seven steps will help you get started on the road to recovery…there is life after a house fire.

 7 Things to Do After a House Fire